 If you have any questions please let us know in person, by telephone, or by email.
 We will do our best to help as fast as we can.
-Many questions regarding Campus graduate policies can be answered by consulting the Campus Graduate Guide, which is published over the web ONLY.
-The web address is http://gradstudies.ucdavis.edu/.
+Many questions regarding Campus graduate policies can be answered by consulting the Graduate Student Guide, which is published over the web ONLY.
+The web address is http://gradstudies.ucdavis.edu/students/handbook/GS201_GraduateStudentGuide.p df